softlayer/chef-openstack/README.md

-# Betty
+# Chef-OpenStack GitHub Page

-"Betty" is a branded theme made using [Bootstrap CSS](http://getboostrap.com) and served up with Jekyll.
-It is a minimal way to create static landing pages for each repo and publish them on GitHub Pages.
+Our GitHub Page for Chef-OpenStack is a branded theme made using [Bootstrap CSS](http://getboostrap.com) and served up with Jekyll.
+It is a minimal way to create static landing pages for each repo and publish them on our GitHub Pages.

 ## Before Starting